vishaldhole173/pro-stream-documentation/Technical/Billing/billing.md

 * We retrieve the invocation count metric for the Lambda@Edge function by calling `Cloudwatch.getLambdaAtEdgeMetrics()`.
 This method gives the total invocations made for the Lambda function within a particular time period if we pass **invocations** in the params.

-* Similarly we can find the total duration for which the lambda function was in the running state.
+* Similarly, we can find the total duration for which the lambda function was in the running state.
 The function retrieves the duration metric for the Lambda@Edge function, if we pass **Duration** in the params.

 ```
   Pricing.getCFMetrics = async function (awsDistId, startTime, endTime) {